 If you are staying in L.A. while on vacation., then a day trip from Los Angeles to San Diego will make your experience extra special.
 The contrast between bustling L.A. and laid-back San Diego will enhance your trip beyond measure, and you’ll get to experience the best that Cali has to offer.

 La Jolla is a beautiful and vibrant seaside community inhabiting seven glorious miles of California’s golden coastline.
 This upscale village environment boasts stunning scenery and luxurious hotels, making it one of California’s prime beach destinations.

 If golf is your thing, you are in luck, as La Jolla is home to the world-famous Torrey Pines Golf Course.
-This location also offers plenty of scenic cliff-top hiking trails, and Torrey Pines Gliderport for adrenaline seekers looking for thrilling hang glider flights.
+This location also offers plenty of scenic cliff-top hiking trails and Torrey Pines Gliderport for adrenaline seekers looking for thrilling hang glider flights.

 There is culture abound in this picture-perfect place.
-The La Jolla Playhouse and the Museum of Contemporary Art can be found here, along with Birch Aquarium at Scripps Institute of Oceanography.
+The La Jolla Playhouse and the Museum of Contemporary Art can be found here, along with the Birch Aquarium at Scripps Institute of Oceanography.

 The main attraction that we will enjoy on our San Diego day trip from Los Angeles is La Jolla’s stunning golden sand beaches.
 Perfect for sun worshippers, swimmers, snorkelers, surfers and even a spot of kayaking.
 Everyone will enjoy some time spent on this sun-drenched shoreline.

 No visit to San Diego would be complete without a trip to Balboa Park.
 Balboa Park is the largest urban park in the country and boasts over a dozen attractions suitable for visitors of all ages.
 No matter what you are interested in, something is happening for you at Balboa Park.